 Like traditional wood stoves, pellet stoves burn sustainable biomass fuel to create heat, but there are some key differences.

-Wood stoves burn cords of wood, while pellet stoves use wood pellet fuel made from organic materials like sawdust, wood chips and agricultural waste for combustion.
-The natural materials are dried and pressed into small pellets; this compression process makes them a durable and quick-burning fuel source.
+Wood stoves burn cords of wood, while pellet stoves use wood pellets made from organic materials like sawdust, wood chips and agricultural waste for combustion.
+The natural materials are dried and pressed into small pellets; this compression process makes them a durable and a quick-burning fuel source.
 The high pellet stove efficiency is thanks to the pellet manufacturing process, where moisture content is reduced considerably.
 Pellet stoves come in different sizes and styles and are especially appealing due to their ease of use and sustainable burn.

 How do Pellet Stoves Save Money?